coq/coq/doc/sphinx/using/libraries/writing.rst

 Deprecating library objects or tactics
 --------------------------------------

-You may use the following :term:`attribute` to deprecate a notation or tactic.
+You may use the following :term:`attribute` to deprecate a notation, tactic, definition, axiom or theorem.
 When renaming a definition or theorem, you can introduce a deprecated compatibility alias using :cmd:`Notation (abbreviation)` (see :ref:`the example below <compatibility-alias>`).